josscg/neural_network_c/README.md

 ## Installation
 A practical example is shown on the file Perceptron_test.
 ## Usage
-Compile the code with your C compiler:\n bash gcc Perceptron_test.c -o Perceptron.test -lm ./Perceptron_test
+Compile the code with your C compiler:
+bash
+gcc Perceptron_test.c -o Perceptron.test -lm
+./Perceptron_test